 Industrial Organizational Psychologists typically have moderate Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Industrial Organizational Psychologist tend to value Working Conditions, Relationships, and Independence.
+Compared to most people, those working as an Industrial Organizational Psychologist tend to value Working Conditions, Relationships, and Achievement.

 Most importantly, Industrial Organizational Psychologists very strongly value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

 Second, Industrial Organizational Psychologists very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.